xyjie37/FedHydroDSW/README.md

 - Create a class for loading the merged dataset in ./dataset/

 ## requirements
-To achieve the best results, we suggest you use PyTorch==1.11.0.
+To achieve the best results, we suggest you use PyTorch == 1.11.0.
 ## how to run